NFT Workshops — Your Questions Answered

 Paid Brand Consultancy – Getting a tailored brand strategy for your go-to-market launch (resources below)

 Paid Influencer and Agency – Engaging with a social agency to start to promote your drop or approaching influencers with large followings to buy into and to be in partnership with your brand.
 (This is usually crypto, cash, or equity based contracts)

 Pricing depends on the kind of NFT you are selling.
 Questions to ask when doing marketplace research:

-- Is there already a large community traction which has a higher demand?
+Is there already large community traction that has a higher demand?

-- Is it a rare one-off piece of art or a bulk utility token which is part of an existing brand?
+Is it a rare one-off piece of art or a bulk utility token that is part of an existing brand?

 Individual Storage Examples

 Building Tools Examples

 Marketing, Community Building and Branding Consultants: